Sigrid API documentation

 Vulnerable libraries in Open Source Health

-The path parameters {customer} and {system} refer to your Sigrid account name and system ID respectively.
 The vulnerable URL query parameter is optional and defaults to false.
 The meaning is as follows:

 The endpoint that returns third-party vulnerabilities for all systems for the given customer returns an array of SBOMs, one for each system as follows: